Milestone: Modern highways

-United States

-In the U.S. Interstate Highway System, the numbers usually measure the distance to the southern or western state line, or the route's terminus, if the national southern or western terminus lies in that state.
-The numbering system for other highways varies by state; most use a system mirroring that of the Interstate System, other states, such as Illinois, California, and Kentucky, use the county line as the zero mile marker, while others, including Missouri, do not sign mile-markers at all (except on Interstates).
-Arizona has a rather unusual system, where a route's mileposts continue those from its original host.
-Often, the exits are numbered according to the nearest milepost, known as the mile-log system.
-From the beginning of the Interstate system until the mid-2000s, most Interstate highways had markers every mile.
-Since that time, many states have installed more markers every 0.25 mile, every 0.2 mile, or in some metro areas, every 0.1 mile.
-Some historic and scenic routes – such as along the Blue Ridge Parkway in North Carolina and Virginia and the Overseas Highway of the Florida Keys – use mileposts to mark points of interest or (in the cases of many businesses along the Overseas Highway) as a portion of their address.

-Myanmar

-In Myanmar, furlongs have been used at least until 2010 in conjunction with miles to indicate distances on highway signs, for example on the Yangon-Mandalay Expressway.

-Zimbabwe

-Zimbabwean milestones are constructed of cast concrete painted white with the kilometre distance indented and painted black.

-There is no distinction between state and national road-sign markings.
-They were originally sited every 500 metres by the Rhodesian Ministry of Roads and Road Traffic, starting at zero from the largest town or city.
-In 1980, the Zimbabwean government began placing new markers 1 km apart and damaged or missing half kilometre markers were no longer replaced.

 Railway mileposts

 The Railways Clauses Consolidation Act 1845 compels UK railway companies to provide their passengers with a means of determining the distance travelled (fares were set by distance at this time).
 Section 94 states:

 Similar laws were passed in other countries.
 On the modern railway, these historical markers are still used as infrastructure reference points.
 At many points, the distances shown on the markers are based upon points no longer on the network – for example, distances measured via a closed line or from a junction which has subsequently been moved.
 Whole mileposts are usually supplemented by half and quarter posts.
 Structure signs often include the mileage to a fair degree of precision; in the UK, the chain (equal to 1/80 mi) is the usual accuracy.
 In the U.S. and Canada, miles are "decimalized", so that, for example, there may be a "milepost 4.83" to mark a junction, crossing, bridge or tunnel.

 In metricated areas, the equivalent is the kilometric point.